-36 See Map 3.2.3 Agricultural Land & Farmland Soils.
+37 See Map 3.2.3 Agricultural Land & Farmland Soils.

-37 See Map 3.2.4 Historic Resources.
+38 See Map 3.2.4 Historic Resources.

-- The Governor George S. Boutwell House (1851) at 172 Main Street was added to the NRHP in 1964.
-This impressive Greek Revival/ Italianate-style building with decorative architectural features, including quoins, bracketed window hoods, and an elaborate entrance porch, is owned by the Groton Historical Society (GHS) and operated as a museum. - Also added to the NRHP in 1964, the former Groton High School (1871) is a two-story, brick Classical Revival style found at 145 Main Street.
-Also known as the Prescott or Butler School, the building currently houses a community center and office space.
-Some improvements have been made with CPA funding to bring the building up to code; however, substantial further improvements are needed to enable all floors to become available for public use. - Several buildings on the Groton Leatherboard Company complex were added to the NRHP in 2002.
+- Several buildings on the Groton Leatherboard Company complex were added to the NRHP in 2002.
 These former industrial mill buildings have since been redeveloped as RiverCourt Residences at 6 and 8 W. Main Street. - The Joseph Bennett-Arthur Shattuck House (c.
 1812), at 653 Martins Pond Road, was added in 2006.
 This well-preserved example of rural Federal period architecture is associated with a property that was farmed for two centuries, most of which is now local conservation land. - The Groton Inn (1787, reconstructed 2018) at 130 Main Street was listed on the NRHP in 1976.
 The building was reconstructed in the historic style after having burned down in 2011.
 Prior to the fire, it was believed to be the oldest operating inn in the nation. - The Sawtell School (1833) was added to the NRHP in 2008.
 This brick one-room schoolhouse at 366 Chicopee Row was originally constructed as the District 7 School and later renamed the Chicopee School.
 Today, this building is operated and maintained by the Sawtell School Fund Association, which was established in the late 18th century for public education purposes. - The First Parish Church (1755, remodeled 1837) at 1 Powder House Road is a twostory, wood-frame building with a steeple.
 It is also known as the Old Groton Meeting House and was used as Groton's town hall until the existing town hall was built in 1859.
 It was recently added to the NRHP in 2021.